frederikdesmedt/lecture_notes/lecture_notes/frederikds/semester2/information_retrieval.md

 Vector space model assumes that there is no correlation between different terms, though this really is a big deal in natural language.

+The orthogonality-assumption of the vector space model can be a "big deal", e.g., synonims are expected to be unrelated with 0 similarity according to the $sim$-function!

 A model is a bag-of-words representation when it does not hold into account any of the sequential information, i.e., the ordering of the terms in a sentence.

 Repeat: we (usually) calculate the term weights for document by $TF \cdot IDF$.

 Using **log-odds** to rank documents allows us to not need $P(D, Q)$.

+> ?
+How do we estimate $P(W_i \vert Q, R)$?
+Usually estimated by max likelyhood, so I'm guessing there is some counting involved?
+>
+> Answer: Yes, you count the probability of that word in the number of documents relevant to this query and divide it by the total number of documents relevant
+> to the query, this will work well when we already have pretty good estimations.
+Yet what if we don't have this, e.g., at the start?
+This is the
+> **cold start problem**, to solve it, you try using accurate guesses, either by the formulas provided in the slides, or by some other means, e.g.,
+> relevance feedback.

+Informally, the **language model** assumes there is just one document that correctly "generates" the query and that the user knows something about this document
+(or guesses it correctly).
+The probability that the model generates the query is $P(Q \mid D)$.

 If there is any formula we should know by heart, it should be the formula for the language model.

 The language model also works when the probability of a query given a document is close to 0.

+> Language model := $p(\cdot \mid D, r)$

+The inference model constructs a belief network integrating both the documents and queries (including the words, concepts, etc. they introduce) and performs belief propagation on this to calculate probabilities.
+The way the probability of a node given its parents is computed is not by a conditional probability table per se, but could also be some very specific way to get some nice final results, e.g., in a way that it behaves as in Boolean logic.